 Chris Vigezzi, Director of Enrollment Management presents Enrollment Management & Marketing, Unity College Distance Education.

 Recruitment is a crucial part of any college, whether it is for online education or a residential campus.
-Unity College Distance Education has a staff of trained professionals who work with an enrollment management company to make sure anyone who is truly interested in our programs is able to speak to a person within twenty minutes of reaching out.
+Unity Environmental University Distance Education has a staff of trained professionals who work with an enrollment management company to make sure anyone who is truly interested in our programs is able to speak to a person within twenty minutes of reaching out.
 Our concierges work with new and potential students to help them complete the necessary enrollment steps, including scheduling and financial aid.

 Heather Stetkis, Assistant Director for Concierge Services presents Recruitment Process

 Advisors play a critical role in a student’s success, and traditionally faculty have filled that position while juggling their other duties.
-Unity College Distance Education, however, frees up faculty to teach, and instead has a team of professional advisors who guide students through their academic careers.
+Unity Environmental University Distance Education, however, frees up faculty to teach, and instead has a team of professional advisors who guide students through their academic careers.
 Advisors are the primary point of contact for any student questions or concerns, including financial aid, class schedules, registration, and issues that may arise along the way.
 They build relationships with students so they can help them graduate with a Unity College degree.